serralvo/serralvo.github.io/_posts/2020-10-17-singletons-and-tests-in-swift.markdown

 ```swift
 let interactor = CheckoutInteractor(withCustomerManager: CustomerManager.shared)
 ```
-Tip: If you want more convenience you can set `CustomerManager.shared` as default implementation:
+Tip 💡 If you want more convenience you can set `CustomerManager.shared` as default implementation:

 ```swift
 class CheckoutInteractor {